 - Follow me

 I am a Senior Research Fellow with the NIHR School for Public Health Research at LSHTM (SPHR@L), exploring the processes and practices of public health practitioners' engagement with alcohol licensing in local authorities.
-I recently submitted my PhD thesis, following research conducted with SPHR@L, and supervised by Mark Petticrew and Matt Egan (SEHR).
+I recently completed my PhD thesis, following research conducted with SPHR@L, and supervised by Mark Petticrew and Matt Egan (SEHR).
 I explored how 'community' was enacted through a community-based empowerment initiative, to contribute to approaches for evaluating such (complex) interventions and interpreting their impacts on health inequalities.

 Previously, I worked at the School as a Research Fellow in Social Science for three years as part of the ACT Consortium.
 In this role, I gave social science support to a range of studies in health service settings across Africa and Asia, seeking to improve diagnosis and appropriate treatment of malaria.